-The program was founded at U.Va. in 1997 by Edith “Winx” Lawrence, a professor in clinical and school psychology at the Curry School, and Kimberly Roberts, then a graduate student working at the U.Va.
+The program was founded at U.Va. in 1997 by Edith “Winx” Lawrence, a professor in clinical and school psychology at the School of Education and Human Development, and Kimberly Roberts, then a graduate student working at the U.Va.
 Women’s Center.

 The program now has 10 sister sites nationwide, reaching as far as California, and five international sister sites in Mozambique, Cameroon, Nicaragua, Peru and Ethiopia.
 Each sister site utilizes the mentoring curriculum developed and researched by Lawrence and her colleagues.

 Lawrence, along with EHD School faculty colleagues Nancy Deutsch and Joanna Lee Williams, and Valerie Futch, a postdoctoral fellow with Youth-Nex: The U.Va.
 Center to Promote Effective Youth Development, will conduct a long-term follow-up study on the middle school participants’ academic, social and emotional outcomes.

 In 2007, Lawrence, Deutsch and their Young Women Leaders Program research team received a three-year, $500,000 Department of Education grant to research the program’s effects immediately after the mentees completed the program in seventh grade.
 The new grant allows the team to look at the same girls – some now high school seniors – and compare them to a control group of girls who did not complete the program.

 “We are interested in whether the program has an impact on participants beyond their initial participation in middle school,” Deutsch said.